PavanRangani/docs/docs/prd/aggregated-report/manage-aggregate-report.md

 #### Rule 2: PDF icon will be disable if download request for that same report is Progress or Waiting state.

+#### Rule 3: PDF icon will be disable if aggregate reports have no app reports available.

-#### Rule 3: Sorting order of the Entity or Section or report are same as in add page.
+#### Rule 4: Sorting order of the Entity or Section or report are same as in add page.